zhoujj2013/lncfuntk/README.md

 python get-pip.py
 ```

-Install python packages one by one by pip:
+Install python packages one by one using pip module:

 ```
 cd lncnet
 python -m  pip install -r  $INSTALL_DIR/python.package.requirement.txt --user
 ```

-You can also can run it in virtual environment.
+You can also can run it in virtual environment, if you don't have superuser privilege.

 ```
 # install virtualenv